pgatti86/smart-epd/README.md

 Save and exit.
 Back in CLI run "make" command.
 You can check partition table with "make partition_table" command.

+### Open weather API key

+You need an open api key for weather updates.
+Register your account at https://openweathermap.org/api and set your api key in menuconfig.

+Note: Actually forecast requests have zip code parameter hardcoded (25100).

 ## Spiffs partition generation